radian3/radian3/notes/optimalClubHouseStrategy.md

 <ins>Item #2: Women on clubhouse tend to not be interested in teaching men how to treat women.
 They tend to tell you to talk to other men.</ins>

 Now that you have learned something else, you are now level 2!
 Most women feel it is not their responsibility to teach men how to treat women.
 They are right.
 Why should they have to teach men how to treat women?
-Women don't need men to teach them how to treat men.
+Are they getting paid?
+Also, women don't need men to teach them how to treat men.

 Be careful whenever a woman tells you that you should talk to other men about how to treat women better.
 Do NOT fall for this trap.
 I know this article is about listening to women but this is the ONE area where you shouldn't listen.
 99% of men on clubhouse have NO idea how to treat women.
 Have you not seen just how bad men treat women on clubhouse?
 And this is the gender of people you think you should be going to for advice on how to treat women?
 LOL.